Indoor Air Quality

 Pure Air is Possible

 One of the most popular options for cleaning the air is Lennox’s PureAir system.
 It combines the best of PCO technology with the best of media technology.
 Lennox has combined a MERV 16 filter with a bank of UVA bulbs and a titanium–dioxide coated screen.
 When the air passes through the media filter, the particulates are removed.
 When it hits the bulbs and screen, it a scrubbed with a process called photo catalytic oxidation (PCO) which removes volatile organic compounds (irritating airborne gases) from the air.
 What’s left is completely cleaned air…with no ozone added!
 It’s one of the best systems on the market, and it can be installed on almost any air handler, although there are some space constraints.
+This is a phenomenal option for PureAir in your home, but it’s limitation is size: it requires ample space at the air handler and is simply not suitable for some applications.

 Air Cleaner Installation and Beyond